zb-specific extensions¶

 Reads the Lua file at the given path and executes it asynchronously.
 Every Lua file that zb encounters is treated as a separate module.
 This is similar to the

-if the module does not return any values.Everything in a module will be “frozen” when the end of the file is reached.
+importif the module does not return any values.Everything in a module will be “frozen” when the end of the file is reached.
 This means that any changes to variables or tables (even locals) will raise an error.

 If

-is a path constructed from a derivation, then zb will build the derivation before attempting to read it.
+pathis a path constructed from a derivation, then zb will build the derivation before attempting to read it.

 When

-is called from a Lua file inside the store directory, it cannot be called to access files outside the store directory.- Parameters:
+importis called from a Lua file inside the store directory, it cannot be called to access files outside the store directory.- Parameters:

 path (

-) – An absolute path or a path relative to the Lua file that calledpath
+string) – An absolute path or a path relative to the Lua file that calledpath.
+Slash-separated relative paths are accepted on all platforms.

 - Returns: